bncastle/HR/README.md

 `HR -t `

-Verbose mode can be enabled by using the `-t` switch:
+Verbose mode can be enabled by using the `-v` switch:

 `HR -v build-zip`